vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ### Kubernetes Ingress Routing

-The default installation of Tanzu Kubernetes Grid does not have any ingress controller installed.
-Users can use Contour, which is available for installation through Tanzu Packages, or any third-party ingress controller of their choice.
+The default installation of Tanzu Kubernetes Grid does not have any default ingress controller deployed.
+Users can use Contour (available for installation through Tanzu Packages), or any third-party ingress controller of their choice.

 Contour is an open-source controller for Kubernetes ingress routing.
 Contour can be installed in the shared services cluster on any Tanzu Kubernetes Cluster.
 Deploying Contour is a prerequisite if you want to deploy Prometheus, Grafana, and Harbor packages on a workload cluster.

-For more information about Contour, see the [Contour website](https://projectcontour.io/) and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/using-tkg-21/workload-packages-contour.html).
+For more information about Contour, see the [Contour](https://projectcontour.io/) website and [Implementing Ingress Control with Contour](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-contour.html).

 Another option is to use the NSX Advanced Load Balancer Kubernetes ingress controller that offers an advanced L4-L7 load balancing/ingress for containerized applications that are deployed in the Tanzu Kubernetes workload cluster.

 ![NSX Advanced Load Balancing capabilities for VMware Tanzu](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-6.png)

-For more information about the NSX Advanced Load Balancer ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.1/tkg-deploy-mc-21/mgmt-reqs-network-nsx-alb-ingress.html).
+For more information about the NSX ALB ingress controller, see [Configuring L7 Ingress with NSX Advanced Load Balancer](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/tkg-deploy-mc/mgmt-reqs-network-nsx-alb-ingress.html).

 [Tanzu Service Mesh](https://tanzu.vmware.com/service-mesh), which is a SaaS offering for modern applications running across multi-cluster, multi-clouds, also offers an ingress controller based on [Istio](https://istio.io/).